Gōjū-ryū: Kihongata

-Kihongata means a "kata of basics."
-In Gōjū-ryū, Sanchin kata is the foundation to all other Gōjū kata because it teaches basic movements, basic techniques, power generation and breathing techniques from qigong.
+Kihongata (基本型) means a "kata of basics."
+In Gōjū-ryū, Sanchin kata is the foundation to all other Gōjū kata because it teaches basic movements, basic techniques, power generation and breathing techniques from qigong..
 It is also the foundation of body conditioning.
 The more the karateka practices this kata, the more his Heishugata will change.
 First variation of Sanchin-kata (sanchin kata dai-ichi) serves as Kihongata.
-See more on Sanchin kata below.

 Gekisai

-Gekisai (kanji: 撃砕; katakana: ゲキサイ) means "attack and destroy".
+Gekisai (kanji: 撃砕; katakana: ゲキサイ) means "attack and smash".
 These kata were created around 1940 by Chojun Miyagi and Nagamine Shoshin as beginners' kata, to introduce the basic forms of karate (kihon) to middle school students in Okinawa, to help bring about the standardization of karate, and to teach a basic set of techniques for self-defense.
 Gekisai kata were strongly influenced by the Shuri-te techniques that Miyagi learned from Anko Itosu.

 Students first learn gekisai dai ichi and then gekisai dai ni.
 The main difference between dai ichi and dai ni is that dai ni introduces open handed techniques and new stances.
 It is in gekesai dai ni that students are introduced to the neko ashi dachi stance, and to the wheel block (mawashi uke).

 Saifa

-Saifa (Kanji: 砕破; Katakana: サイファ) means "smash and tear" or "smash and destroy".
+Saifa (Kanji: 砕破; Katakana: サイファ) means "rip and tear" or "rip and destroy".
 Saifa has its origins in China, and was brought to Okinawa by Higashionna.
 It contains quick whipping motions, hammerfists, and back fist strikes; it particularly emphasizes moving off-line from an opponent's main force, while simultaneously closing distance and exploding through them.
-This is usually the first advanced Gōjū-ryū kata the students learn in most Gōjū-ryū dojos after gekisai dai ichi and gekisai dai ni.
+This is usually the first advanced Gōjū-ryū kata the students learn in most Gōjū-ryū dojos after gekisai dai ichi and gekisai dai ni are mastered.